Never realized how complicated weed was…NEVER!

 Some recipes and cannabic chefs grind the herb using a blender or mixer.
 Nevertheless, this causes cannabis to give off a grassy flavor that can be unpleasant for users, and in the case of oil or cannabutter, it causes them to turn a dark green color.

-To properly grind your already decarboxylated herb, we recommend using your KLIP grinder and placing a medium screen to obtain a grind with the consistency of coarse salt.
+To properly grind your already decarboxylated herb, we recommend using a grinder like KLIP and placing a medium screen to obtain a grind with the consistency of coarse salt.
 This ensures a homogeneous infusion and prevents plant matter from being transferred to the butter in the straining process.

 While it is less likely to overcook cannabutter with a double boiler, it can totally happen.
 The water prevents the embrace of direct fire and makes it more difficult for the butter to burn, but if the temperature is high enough or the cooking time is too long, you can overcook cannabutter.

 To avoid overcooking your cannabutter, make sure to adjust the temperature and the cooking time according to your needs.
-If you follow some of the tips above, you will certainly achieve a high-quality cannabutter to cook delicious and potent edibles.
+If you follow some of the tips above, you will certainly achieve a high-quality cannabutter to cook delicious and potent edibles like some cannabis-infused pancakes.